jcsargis00/LouiseKickstarterProject/README.md

 * City location in addition to Country, would this change trends?

 ## Possible tables and/or graphs to create and analyze
 - Campaigns duration varied greatly, from 1 day to 90.
-Charts featuring analysis of campaign length versus success/failure/live/cancelled
+Charts featuring analysis of campaign length versus success/failure/live/cancelled.
-- Different types of charts to show Outcomes based on Goals, such as a stacked column
+- Different types of charts to show Outcomes based on Goals, such as a stacked column.
-- Cluster charts to show more variables
+- Cluster charts to show more variables.